 You have no items in your shopping cart.

 There seems to be some confusion in the marketplace when it comes to comparing linen and cotton.
 Most consumers think of ‘bed linens’ as being either cotton or linen, but the name can be confusing.
 While both materials come from plant fibers, there is a wide and vast difference between the two.
-So, what is linen made of, Read on to find out?
+So, What is linen made of?

 Technically, linen is considered a vegetable.
 There is documentation supporting flax being grown in the warm and humid climes for thousands of years.
 Not only are the fibers now valuable, but the seeds have recently come to light as a health superpower food.

 Flax can be grown in just about every country in the world.
 It has been used to make fibers and ultimately cloth for over six thousand years.
 If the fibers are pulled or harvested by hand, it is believed that it produces finer linen than the machine harvest variety.